herrids/IoT-analysis-infrastructure/README.md

 ## System Architecture

 MQTT --> MQTT-Connector --> Kafka-Streams-App --> Cassandra --> Grafana

 ## Services
 Grafana: A platform for monitoring and observability.
 It makes it easy to visualize and alert on the metrics from your infrastructure and applications.

 Zookeeper: A centralized service for maintaining configuration information, naming, providing distributed synchronization, and group services.
 Kafka uses Zookeeper.

+Cassandra: A highly scalable and distributed NoSQL database system designed to handle large volumes of data across many commodity servers, without any single point of failure.
+It offers robust support for clusters spanning multiple datacenters, with asynchronous masterless replication allowing low latency operations for all clients.

 Kafka: A distributed streaming platform that allows applications to publish and subscribe to streams of records in a fault-tolerant way.
 Cassandra: A distributed NoSQL database that provides high availability and scalability.